BhavyaLight/information-retrival-search-engine/README.md

   * [Build a simple web interface](#question-21)
   * [A simple UI for crawling and incremental indexing of new data](#question-22)
   * [Example of 5 queries](#question-23)

+_Note: The report contains detailed documentation the information retirival system built besides the above questions.
+The question links are only for quick reference to ensure completeness of assignment.
+Please go through the whole document_

 ## Overview